BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 44 - Option 2 1ecfda674d6980f4a1c0d319c1fe6785.md

-# Chapter 43 - Option 2
+# Chapter 44 - Option 2

-### **I. Another Round in Saskatchewan**

-**Swift Current, Saskatchewan - 11:47 PM**

-After a nonstop one-shot drive across the stretching Canadian prairie, mostly taking the smaller lesser known highways to try and evade police looking for the stolen vehicle along the Trans-Canada Highway.
-Dmitry and Steven finally rolled into the outskirts of Swift Current under a dim, frost-bitten sky.
-The journey had been long ; mostly silent ; with only occasional bursts of conversation to break the tension.
-Neither man had much left to say.
-Their thoughts ran in circles, spiraling around the same three possibilities: deliver the artifact, defy the Pig, or gamble on something even riskier.

-They’d stopped twice for gas, once for snacks ; each time brief, silent, mechanical.
-The roads had been clear, eerie in their emptiness, the highways ghostlike beneath the dim shimmer of the slowly rising moon.

-By the time they reached the heart of the town, it was nearing midnight.
-The place looked dead.
-Frozen.
-The sidewalks were glazed in layers of old ice, the roads half-lit by flickering yellow lamps.
-Everything had that abandoned feel ; as if even time had forgotten Swift Current.

-# **The Variation**
+# I. The Second Choice - Give the Artifact to the Pig

-They crept past the police station ; just a squat, concrete building wedged between a dental office and a run-down sandwich shop.
+They slowly crept in their SUV past the police station ; just a squat, concrete building wedged between a dental office and a run-down sandwich shop.
 Only a single cruiser sat out front, rimmed in frost, clearly untouched for hours.

 From the dark of their stolen SUV, Steven leaned forward, peering through the windshield.